Paying for long-term care

 Conditions like dementia, or simply the effects of old age, can make it hard or impossible for a person to manage their own finances.
 This can happen to anyone, so it is highly advisable to set up Lasting Power of Attorney while you are fully competent.
 In doing this, you choose a person or persons (usually family members) who can do this on your behalf during your life.
 Talk to a solicitor about setting this up – it’s never too soon to arrange it, and it can be just as vital as making a will.

-You can find out more about late-stage retirement in our guide to later-life planning.
+You can find out more about long-term care in our in our Care & Support pages.